European Yo-Yo Championship

 The European Yo-Yo Championship (EYYC) is the European competition of yo-yo organized and sanctioned by the International Yo-Yo Federation (IYYF), and is one of 4 annual multi-national yo-yo competitions from which winners receive seeds to compete in the semi-finals of the annual World Yo-Yo Contest.

 Contests

-EYYC has 5 European Title Divisions in 2011.
+EYYC has 5 European Title Divisions since 2010.